 Identify your likely day of ovulation by counting back 14 days from your next period.
 The fertile window is the five days before ovulation, plus the day of ovulation.
 Make sure you are having sex every second day in this window.

 This isn’t an exact science.
 Ovulation can actually occur between 10 and 16 days before your period.
 Sperm can survive in the womb and Fallopian tubes for 2 to 3 days.
 (The egg has a much shorter lifespan; once ovulation occurs, it needs to be fertilized within 12 – 24 hours).
-So if you’ve tried for a few months without success, consider expanding the window during which you are having regular intercourse.
+So if you’ve been trying to conceive for a few months without success, consider expanding the window during which you are having regular intercourse.

 Let your partner know that regular ejaculation (every 2-3 days) will improve the quality of his sperm.
 However, ejaculating every day may have the opposite effect.